-- "Operator" and "User" refer to the person using or operating the Utah-400 Digital Router System. - "System" refers to the entire interconnected Utah-400 System including control panels, routers, software, and chassis. - "Mainframe" refers to the Utah-400 chassis plus redundancy. - "Input" refers to and audio or video signal source that is connected to the Utah-400 main frame. - One video input represents one High Definition or Serial Digital Interface video output signal. - One audio input represents a single monophonic track from an analog audio source. - One digital audio input represents two tracks (left and right channel) from a digital audio source. - "Source" refers to an audio or video device whose output signals are connected to the Utah-400 mainframe inputs.
-Examples of audio / video sources are ATR's, VTR's, DTR's, cameras, video / audio routers, audio mixers, graphics systems, and satellite feeds. - "Output" refers to the Utah-400 audio or video signals from the Utah-400 "Outputs", which are connected to the 'destination device'.
+- "Operator" and "User" refer to the person using or operating the Utah-400 Digital Router System. - "System" refers to the entire interconnected Utah-400 System including control panels, routers, software, and chassis. - "Mainframe" refers to the Utah-400 chassis plus redundancy. - "Input" refers to an audio or video signal source that is connected to the Utah-400 mainframe. - One video input represents one High Definition or Serial Digital Interface video output signal.

+- One audio input represents a single monophonic track from an analog audio source. - One digital audio input represents two tracks (left and right channel) from a digital audio source. - "Source" refers to an audio or video device whose output signals are connected to the Utah-400 mainframe inputs.
+Examples of audio / video sources are ATRs, VTRs, DTRs, cameras, video / audio routers, audio mixers, graphics systems, and satellite feeds. - "Output" refers to the Utah-400 audio or video signals from the Utah-400 "Outputs", which are connected to the 'destination device'.
 This term also includes the physical output connectors on the frame. - "Destination" refers to the device, which is receiving the Utah-400 output signal.
 This could include VTRs, monitors, satellite feeds, or video / audio routers. - "Signal Level" refers to the logical level of the audio / video routers in relation to the entire connected system(s).
-Typically, the Utah-400 occupies levels above 1, with master control occupying the lowest logical level. - "Hot Swappable" " refers to a printed circuit board, which can be removed or replaced with system power "on". - "Control Panel" refers to the physical human interface used to control the various systems in use. - "Display" is the 'LCD Display' on the panels in use.
+Typically, the Utah-400 occupies levels above 1, with master control occupying the lowest logical level. - "Hot Swappable" refers to a printed circuit board, which can be removed or replaced with system power "on". - "Control Panel" refers to the physical human interface used to control the various systems in use. - "Display" is the 'LCD Display' on the panels in use. - "Monitor" refers to the monitor attached to the monitor matrix port of a video or audio router system. - "High Definition" refers to signals conforming to the SMPTE-292 specification.
+The typical high definition data rate is 1.485 Gb/sec or 1.483 Gb/sec and a 16:9 Aspect Ratio Picture characterizes this technology. - "Serial Digital" Interface (SDI)" refers to the serial digital video signal operating at either SMPTE-259 in ABCD or SMPTE-344.